Hi, I’m Kris Lindsey, MPH, RDN, LD

 If you struggle with weight or disordered eating, I’ll facilitate a path to intuitive eating to help you restore trust with your body, manage emotional eating, and challenge your thoughts and beliefs that drive destructive eating behaviors.

-My story includes a rocky relationship with food and my body.
-That part of my life was messy, but changing my narrative helped put food in its rightful place.
 If you’d like to restore balance and live life more fully, I’m here to help!

 My Credentials & Education